Hubstaff makes automatic payments and payroll easy.

-If the employee’s payee account is already connected and enabled you can quickly disable/enable them by clicking on the Actions button on their payee account under Payments > Payroll.
-Likewise, you’ll have the options to edit their payment account or remove the user from payroll.
+If the employee’s payee account is already connected and enabled you can quickly disable/enable them by clicking on the Actions button on their payee account under Financials > Payroll.
+Likewise, you’ll have the option to edit their payment account or remove the user from payroll.

 Selecting payment frequency and editing pay rates

-Click on Payroll on the sidebar menu and edit your user’s payroll setting by clicking on the Actions button then on Edit payment account.
+Click on Payroll on the sidebar menu and edit your user’s payroll setting by clicking on the Actions button then on Edit payment information.

-You’ll get prompted by a dialogue with the options to choose automatic or manual payments, change the payment frequency, the pay period, the rate type and the user’s pay rate.
+You’ll get prompted by a dialogue with the options to choose automatic or manual payments, change the payment frequency, the pay period, the pay type and the user’s pay rate.

 You can choose one of the available pay periods below: